 Give publications a stronger defence against legal action if they can demonstrate that the article was in the public interest.

 Lester said he also wanted to end the imposition of cash damages where someone successfully sues.
 Instead, he insisted that in most cases an apology from the publication should be enough.

-reach 100,000 or more signatories in order to help politicians appreciate the level of public support for libel reform.
+goal is to reach 100,000 or more signatories in order to help politicians appreciate the level of public support for libel reform.
 We have already met several leading figures from all three main parties and they have all showed signs of interest.
-Now, however, we

-English libel laws impact writers in the rest of the world, but now you can help change those laws by showing your support for libel reform.
-While I fight in my own libel battle, I hope that you will fight the bigger battle of libel reform.
+embarrassingly, English libel laws impact writers in the rest of the world, but now you can help change those laws by showing your support for libel reform.
+While I fight in my own libel battle, I hope that you will fight the bigger battle of

 Foreigners could be barred from bringing libel actions with tenuous links to the UK under reforms being considered by ministers.

 Jack Straw, the justice secretary, is to appoint an expert panel to examine how to prevent overseas litigants from using British courts for defamation cases with little connection to this country.

 The new working group of lawyers, academics and newspaper editors will report by mid-March, with the aim of implementing some recommendations before the general election.
 They will be asked to consider nine areas of concern about Britain's libel

 laws, with so-called libel tourism the priority.
 Related Links

 In an interview, Straw said: Libel law is not in the right place — there cannot be any disagreement with that.
 This group will work fairly swiftly to get a report out before parliament is dissolved.